 Chapter 503.
 General Principles of Justification

-(a) Believes that such force is necessary to effect the arrest;
+defendant believes that such force is necessary to protect himself against the use or

 imminent use of unlawful physical force by the other person.

 (2) The use of deadly physical force by a defendant upon another person is justifiable